temk/ds/README.md

 ### matlab wrapper
 Please enter mex directory from Matlab and then run compile.m

+## Acknowledgements
+Thanks to Katrosit (2012) Ltd. for sponsoring the development of the DS library and providing extensive user feedback.

 ## License
 AS IS, FREE for Non-Commercial usage

 ## Site and documentations
 http://ds.temk.org/